philnash/conference-calls-on-rails/README.md

 # Conference calls on Rails

-This application is a simple example of hosting conference calls with Twilio in a Ruby on Rails application.
+This application is an example of hosting conference calls with Twilio in a Ruby on Rails application.

 There are three types of conference call available and blog posts to describe how to build and run them.